Benidorm: Local politics

-After giving the Spanish Socialist Workers' Party majorities or pluralities in elections from the restoration of democracy in 1977, Benidorm has favoured the right wing People's Party (PP) since the general elections of 1993.
+After giving the Spanish Socialist Workers' Party (PSOE) majorities or pluralities in elections from the restoration of democracy in 1977, Benidorm has favoured the right wing People's Party (PP) since the general elections of 1993.
 The PP gained control of the local council at the 1995 local elections and won 14 of the 25 council seats in the 1999 and 2003 elections.
 The 2007 election gave them a one-seat majority over the PSOE, but disagreements in the PP group led to a motion of censure being passed against the PP mayor in September 2009.
 He was replaced by the socialist Agustín Navarro.
 In 2019, PP won the local elections, obtaining an absolute majority.
+Since 2015, Antonio Pérez has been the mayor of Benidorm.

 As of the 2019 local elections, the political composition on the local council was the following: